Greece Moments Greece Moments

 Many treasures await individual explorers

-Zeus and his Olympian gods were also so taken with the peninsula that they moved into their summer residence here.
-No wonder Zeus vehemently defended his favorite spot on earth in the battle of the titans.
+Zeus and his Olympian gods were so taken with the peninsula that they made it their summer residence.
+No wonder Zeus vehemently defended his favourite spot on earth during the battle of the titans.

-That Pelion Mountains was once the seat of the centaurs, the mythical mythical creatures half man half horse.
-In the lushly forested heart of Pelion, where some areas have not yet been developed and the green carpet of plants hides many a secret, it would hardly be surprising if they still lived here.
+The Pelion Mountains were once the seat of the centaurs, those mythical creatures that were half man, half horse.
+In the lushly forested heart of Pelion, where some areas remain untouched and the dense carpet of plants hides many a secret, it would hardly be surprising if they still lived here today.

 Pilion Zentauren Wanderung Wald Griechenland